bcdev/zappend/docs/guide.md

 You can also pass extra keyword arguments to your slice source using the `slice_source_kwargs` setting.
-Keyword arguments passed as slice items take precedence, that is, they overwrite arguments passed by `slice_source_kawrgs`.
+Keyword arguments passed as slice items take precedence, that is, they overwrite arguments passed by `slice_source_kwargs`.

-Slice arguments are passed to your slice source for every slice.
-If your slice source has many parameters that stay the same for all slices you may prefer providing parameters as settings in the configuration.
-This can be achieved using the `extra`
+If your slice source has many parameters that stay the same for all slices you may prefer providing parameters as configuration settings, rather than function or class arguments.
+This can be achieved using the `extra` setting:
-setting:

 ```json
 {